marisst/Bestimate/README.md

 *datapoint* - a JIRA issue which belongs to a project, has summary text and optionally description and time spent reported
 *label* - `timespent` field which is greated than zero
-*labeled issue* - resolved issue with `timespent` value greater than zero
+*labeled datapoint* - resolved issue with `timespent` value greater than zero

 ## Data gathering